Don’t Waste Away At Lunchtime

-If you're looking to make your lifestyle a bit more sustainable, then your child's lunchbox is a great place to start.
+If you’re looking to make your lifestyle a bit more sustainable, then waste at lunchtime from your child’s lunchbox is a great place to start.

 Think about it.
 Every day it’s filled with food items wrapped in plastic wrap, tin foil and plastic bags, and every day this is thrown away, headed for landfill or as litter which pollutes the natural environment.

 In Australia in 2010-11, a total of 1,433,046 tonnes of plastics were consumed in Australia, with only 20 per cent of this ending up as recycled.